18F/unit-testing-node/_pages/components/middleware.md

 ## Finding the matching `Rule` for an incoming `reaction_added` message

-We need to iterate through our array of `Rule` objects to find the `Rule` that matches the incoming message.
-Let's import the `SlackClient` library and give this behavior its own method:
+You need to iterate through the array of `Rule` objects to find the `Rule` that matches the incoming message.
+Import the `SlackClient` library and give this behavior its own method:

 ```js